-In 2009, he published Bib Bob Gibson’s BBQ Book, which includes a recipe for Alabama White Sauce, but even the book describes that the recipe has changed slightly over the years as the original version has been passed on to different cooks at the restaurant.
+In 2009, he published Bib Bob Gibson’s BBQ Book, which includes a recipe for Alabama White Sauce, but even the book describes that the recipe has changed slightly over the years as the original recipe has been passed on to different cooks at the restaurant.
 He said the version in the book is one of his favorites.

-At Big Bob Gibson Bar-B-Q, they dunk whole smoked spatchcocked chickens into huge pots of the white sauce.
+At Big Bob Gibson Bar-B-Q, they dunk whole smoked spatchcocked BBQ chickens into huge pots of the white sauce.

 As you can see in the video above, they smoke 70 chickens at a time.
 I imagine you’re probably only smoking 1-2, which is why my recipe is scaled down to make a 2 1/4 cup batch.

 The sauce isn’t just good on grilled chicken.
 It’s also great mixed with smoked pulled turkey, tossed on pulled pork, slathered on pork chops or mixed into slaw.
 It’s even awesome as a dressing on a fresh grilled vegetable spring salad.

 But you don’t have to limit this easy sauce to just BBQ.
 Try it as a salad dressing on greens or in a potato salad or as a dipping sauce for french fries or chicken wings.

 - Mayonnaise: This is the base of the sauce, so you want to start with good quality mayonnaise.
 I like using Dukes or Hellmans.

 - White Vinegar

 - Apple Juice: Again, go with quality juice.
 Skip the watered-down stuff.